sacs-epfl/shatter/ARTIFACT-EVALUATION.md

 ### Estimated Time and Storage Consumption
 Each experiment should take roughly an hour.
 So, in total, the experiments should take ~4 hours.
 Each experiment should take up roughly 1GB of storage, totalling up to ~4GBs of storage.
+All time measurements were done when using 1 CPU and 1 Nvidia A100 80GB GPU.

 ## Environment